 And the two walls holding up the house are trust and commitment, which are essential to all relationships.
-We’d like to start at the foundation with the first level of the Sound Relationship House: Build Love Maps.
+The first level of the Sound Relationship House is Build Love Maps.
 The principle of building Love Maps is simply this: knowing the little things about your partner’s life creates a strong foundation for your friendship and intimacy.

 These couples made plenty of cognitive room in their minds for their relationship.
 They remember the major events in each other’s histories, and they keep updating their information as the facts and feelings of their spouse’s world change.
-They know each other’s goals in life, each other’s worries, and each other’s hopes and dreams.
-Without such a love map, you can’t really know your partner.
-And if you don’t really know someone, how can you truly love them?
+They know each other’s goals in life, worries, and dreams.
+Without such a love map, you can’t know your partner.

 From knowledge springs not only love, but the fortitude to weather marital storms.
 Couples who have detailed love maps of each other’s worlds are far better prepared to cope with stressful events and conflict.
 Partners who are already are intently aware of what each other are feeling and thinking aren’t as thrown off course by changes and stress in each other’s lives.
 But if you don’t start off with a deep knowledge of each other, it’s easy for your relationship to lose its way when your lives shift with the challenges and stressors that come to you over time.

 Start creating and strengthening your Love Maps today.
 Try to answer the following questions about each other and find out how much you know about your partner’s world.

 Love Map Exercise:

 - Name your partner’s two closest friends.

-- What was I wearing when we first met?
+- What was your partner wearing when you first met?

 - Name one of your partner’s hobbies.